SumiAkter2/car-land/task_description.md

 No Fake data (data must be hosted on the database).
 Database could be mongodb atlas or any other noSQL database.

 Add two more routes. one route will be blogs.
 You will need to answer at least three questions on the blog page.
 This won't be a protected route.
-We recommend answering all four questions.
+We recommend answering all four questions.=====done

 13.1 Difference between javascript and nodejs